unoplatform/Uno.Playground/README.md

 # Uno Playground

-This is the code for the website <http://platform.uno/>, for published apps on stores (Windows, Android & iOS) and for the _Uno Playground_ <http://playground.platform.uno>.
+This is the code for published apps on stores (_Uno Gallery_) - Windows, Android & iOS and for the _Uno Playground_ <http://playground.platform.uno>.

 ## Building it

 You'll need Visual Studio 2017 v15.5+ to compile it.
 You also need those components:

 - Web Site development (aspnet core)
-- NodeJS (optional, for `gulp`)
 - .NET Core cross-platform projects
 - Xamarin SDK (if you want to test iOS & Android)